 Understanding Difficult Tenants

 Identifying and dealing with difficult tenants is important for landlords and property managers to effectively deal with them.
-Common types of difficult tenants include those who refuse to pay rent, cause property damage, violate lease terms, or exhibit disruptive behavior.
+Common types of difficult tenants includes the following:

 Landlords should have a strong lease agreement in place and screen tenants before renting to them.
 They should also be proactive in addressing issues with tenants and consider hiring a professional property management agency if necessary.